AliceO2Group/O2Dissociator/README.md

 ## What about linux?

-In case you are using a mac, this plugin will not be of much use, however the instrumentation in O2 using `O2_SIGNPOST` will be available via SystemTap.
+In case you are using a Linux box (suggestions for alternatives to Instruments on Linux welcome), this plugin will not be of much use, however the instrumentation in O2 using `O2_SIGNPOST` will still be available via SystemTap.

 ## Obligatory screenshot: